Astory-Vika/ml_projects/student portal/README.md

 1. **Sign Up/Login**: Create an account or log in with your credentials.
 2. **System Management**: Oversee platform operations, manage users, and maintain security.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+We hope this platform enhances your learning and teaching experience.
+For any questions or support, please contact our team at [support@example.com](mailto:viktoriia@astafievai.com).
+Happy learning!